Rantau: Location

-Rantau is 16 km south of downtown Seremban, 20 km ENE of Port Dickson and 49 km south-east of Kajang, Selangor.
+Rantau is 16 km south of downtown Seremban, 20 km northeast of Port Dickson and 49 km southeast of Kajang, Selangor.

 It is surrounded by several hamlets including Kuala Sawah, Siliau, Pedas and Ayer Kuning, and is the main town in the region with facilities like banks, mini market, quick-service restaurants and a post office.

 Society

 The community contains five primary schools and two secondary schools.
 Rantau supports a multiracial population of around 8,000 people.
 Former Menteri Besar, Mohamad Hasan is Rantau's representative in the State Assembly since 2004.

+Rantau’s roots go back to the traditional Minangkabau culture, unique to Negeri Sembilan.
+The town has long been known as an agricultural hub, with paddy fields, palm oil estates, and village settlements defining its rural charm.

 Rantau has many notable successful people.
 Among them is the former Chief Minister of Negeri Sembilan Mohamad Hasan; Dato VS Mogan former EXCO member of the Negeri Sembilan State Government; Puan Malar Rajaram a Bahasa Melayu Radio Host and Producer in Canada for 15 years who had returned to homeland and contested in the 2019 Rantau By-election; Mr Maha Sinnathamby, Rantau born Australian developer of Greater Springfield Development in Queensland, the largest master-planned community in Australia.
 There are few Government Diplomats, high-level civil servants and businessmen who have their origin from Rantau.